Police contact number

 Owner not found within 14 days

-If the owner hasn't been found within 14 days, the police can allow the animal to be sold at market or by auction.
+If the owner hasn't been found within 14 days, the police can allow the animal to be sold.
 The police will give the public 48 hours’ notice of this sale by posting a notice outside the police station and also outside of the place of sale.

 The notice will include details of the sale, a description of the animal and details of where it was found.